MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 ## Troubleshoot network-related errors
 Sometimes, you might run in to network- or proxy-related errors when you install or use Visual Studio behind a firewall or a proxy server.
-For more information about solutions for such error messages, see the [Troubleshooting network errors when you install or use Visual Studio](troubleshooting-network-related-errors-in-visual-studio.md) page.
+For more information about solutions for such error messages, see the [Troubleshooting network-related errors when you install or use Visual Studio](troubleshooting-network-related-errors-in-visual-studio.md) page.

 ## Get support
 Here are a few more support options for you: